Published by FutureTecEra

 Example:

-“Explain how generative AI can support small business marketing.
+“Explain how generative AI can assist with small business marketing.
 Include benefits, limitations, and practical examples.”

 When to use: Use zero-shot prompts when you want a quick starting point and do not need the AI to follow a specific example or format.